iterative/dvc.org/content/docs/command-reference/remote/modify.md

   $ dvc remote modify myremote url azure://mycontainer/path
   ```

-  Note that if the given container name isn't found in your account, DVC will
-  attempt to create it.

 By default, DVC authenticates using an Azure
 [default credential](https://docs.microsoft.com/en-us/python/api/azure-identity/azure.identity.defaultazurecredential)
 (if any).
 This uses certain environment variables or other auth sources.
 Use the